This post may contain affiliate links. Read the full disclosure here.

 Afterwards, I was so excited to go back to my closet, put my clothes on, and leave behind my feelings of vulnerability!
 When I left that little space, it was 10am.
 I had only sat for a couple minutes before I was moved on to the next station.
 The final station!
 This doctor asked about vaccines.
 I highly recommend you bring your vaccination records with you.
 If you are missing any vaccinations according to French standards, you will receive a sheet informing you of which vaccinations you are missing and where you can go to get them for free.
 In Paris, you can schedule an appointment online.
 The doctor also asked about medications, took my blood pressure, listened to my lungs and heart, and told me the x-ray was fine.
 The last time I did a medical exam in France, I got to keep a full-size print out of my x-ray, and I’m absolutely gutted that I didn’t get one this time, because we’re really in need of decoration in the apartment… There must have been some budget cuts!

 She returned my convocation to me along with two certificates stating I had completed the medical visit.
 You need to get them stamped at the reception desk on the way out.
-One is for your records and the other is to be brought to the préfecture when and if you renew your visa.
-In the meantime, the visa sticker in your passport functions as a carte de séjour (residence permit).
+One is for your records and the other is to be brought to the préfecture when and if you renew your visa or apply for your first carte de séjour.
+In the meantime, the visa sticker in your passport functions as a titre de séjour (residence permit).

 Aside from the unhelpful doorman, whose demeanor made me nervous about what I might encounter during my appointment, and the radiologist, everyone was pleasant and professional.
 Despite the numerous negative reviews on Google about this establishment, the experience as a whole was not as bad as I was expecting.
 Walking out the door at 10:13, I was also satisfied with how early I was able to leave.
 Then again, I figured I would be spending literally all morning there, because that’s how little faith I have in the system.
 It helps when your expectations all around are very low!